Make Your Own Matchbox Tutorial

 The sample box has been decorated with a Christmas Tree embellishment made with Cricut.
 The patterned papers used were from the Authentique Collection, Vintage Christmas.
 (This is an affiliate link, see our complete disclosure in the footer)

-I hope you enjoy making a matchbox for your gift giving and thanks for stopping by Say It With Simplicity.
+Below you’ll find a template for making your own matchbox.
+I hope you enjoy making one or several for your gift giving.
+Thanks for stopping by Say It With Simplicity.
 Have a wonderful and creative day!

 All photos and text by Say It With Simplicity.
 You may re-post this tutorial, but please provide credits and links to this website.
 Thank you!